MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbOnline/what-are-calling-plans-in-office-365/how-can-caller-id-be-used-in-your-organization.md

 The EnableUserOverride attribute enables single or multiple users to change their Caller ID setting to **Anonymous**.
 This only applies when a CallingLineIdentity policy is configured with a CallingIDSubstitute parameter of either LineURI or Substitute.
 The default value of EnableUserOverride is False.

-Seus usuários finais podem definido sua ID de chamador como **anônimo** usando a guia **configurações** no Skype para o cliente de desktop de negócios, selecione **chamadas de um usuário final** (se habilitado pelo administrador), selecione informações de número e o perfil **Ocultar meu telefone para todas as chamadas **.
+Seus usuários finais podem definir a identificação de chamadas **** como anônimas usando a guia **configurações** no cliente da área de trabalho do Skype for Business, selecionar **chamadas para um usuário final** (se habilitado pelo administrador), selecionar **ocultar meu número de telefone e informações de perfil para todas as chamadas **.

 ||||
 |:-----|:-----|:-----|